 Bowing in the Dojo

-- Always bow onto the floor, facing the floor.
+- Always bow onto the floor, facing the flag.
 Then, if there is a black belt on the floor, turn toward the black belt and bow.
 If there is more than one black belt, bow toward the senior black belt.
 If you don’t know the seniority of the black belts, do a general bow to cover the situation.

 - When leaving the floor if there is a black belt on the floor, turn toward the black belt and bow.
 If there is more than one black belt, bow toward the senior black belt.
 If you don’t know the seniority of the black belts, do a general bow to cover the situation.
-Then bow off of the floor, facing the floor.
+Then bow off of the floor, facing the flag.

 - If a black belt is bowing onto or off of the floor, junior ranks should wait before bowing onto or off of the floor.